KenMercusLai/BT3-Flat/README.md

 BT3-Flat
 =======

-**For some reasons, I won't update this theme for a long time except for bug fix.
-And I'll try to rewrite it in AngularJS in next commit**
+~~**For some reasons, I won't update this theme for a long time except for bug fix.
+And I'll try to rewrite it in AngularJS in next commit**~~

-BT3-Flat is a theme built on bootstrap 3 for [Pelican](http://getpelican.com) 3.2.
+BT3-Flat is a one of the best theme built on bootstrap 3 for [Pelican](http://getpelican.com) 3.5.0.

 [demo](http://kenmercuslai.github.io/blog/index.html)